argonatorUberTF/Uber-Team-Fortress/README.md

 # TODO:
-Clean up source code for easy compiliation in fteccgui and 64bit versions. - 99% -arg Down to 7-13 warnings on ftegccui compiler in Windows.
+Clean up source code for easy compiliation in fteccgui and 64bit versions. - 99% -arg Down to 4 warnings on ftegccui compiler in Windows.
+It's the grappling hook, and it works.

 Submit said source to github for Open Source under GNU/GPL. - here now -arg